There will be no retaliation against US troops for the deadly Kabul drone strike.

 The Pentagon’s probe into the event, according to NEI founder and president Steve Kwon, was “very unsatisfactory and inadequate” last month.

-The Pentagon pledged to pay compensation and assist in the relocation of family members and Afghans working for NEI, but authorities say they are still sorting out who is qualified.
+The Pentagon committed to pay compensation and assist in the relocation of family members and Afghans working for NEI overseas, but officials say they are still working out who qualifies.